What is Google Drive Integration?

 If, for some reason, a result wasn't sent to Google Drive, or your form wasn't integrated yet when the result was collected, you can resubmit it to Google Drive on your form's "Results" page, by editing and saving the result.
 If needed, the result's status can be manually changed to "complete" by clicking its status icon.

 Sending large files to Google Drive can take a long time.
-There's not an exact size limit, but sending more than 50 MB of files can sometimes cause the submission to "time out"; that is, the submission exceeds your browser's wait time and it gives up waiting for a response.
+There's not an exact size limit, but sending more than 50 MB of files can sometimes cause the submission to "time out", which means the submission exceeds your browser's wait time and it gives up waiting for a response.
 To prevent this, you can limit the allowed size of uploaded files using the File Upload item's "Max file size" setting.

 Google has a limit of 50 authorization tokens per Google account per app.
 If you integrate your Google account with more than 50 Formsite forms and exceed this limit, they may start revoking older tokens and cause the integrations for those forms to fail.
 If you need to integrate with more than 50 forms, you can work around this by copying the value of the "Token" setting from a working form into an older form so they share the same token and reduce the total number of tokens you're using.
 Google also suggests using multiple Google accounts to decrease the number of integrations in a single account.